vblanco20-1/vulkan-guide/docs/chapter-5/loading_images.md

 });
 ```

 To perform layout transitions, we need to use pipeline barriers.
-Pipeline barriers can control how the gpu overlaps comamnds before and after the barrier, but if you do pipeline barriers with image barriers, the driver can also transform the image to the correct formats and layouts.
+Pipeline barriers can control how the GPU overlaps commands before and after the barrier, but if you do pipeline barriers with image barriers, the driver can also transform the image to the correct formats and layouts.

 In here, We start with a `VkImageSubresourceRange`, to tell it what part of the image we will transform.
-In here we dont have mipmaps or layered textures, so we have 1 for level count and for layer count.
+In here we don't have mipmaps or layered textures, so we have 1 for level count and for layer count.

 Next, we fill `VkImageMemoryBarrier` with the layout transition.
 We begin with layout `VK_IMAGE_LAYOUT_UNDEFINED`, and then go to `VK_IMAGE_LAYOUT_TRANSFER_DST_OPTIMAL`.
 This prepares the image into the layout ready to be the destination of memory transfers.